Uvacoder/uvacoderportfolio61/blog/i-dont-know.md

 Maybe I just want to sleep.<br>
 Maybe I just want some peace.

-I am still, I am silent, I am blank,<br>
-I am empty inside.<br>
+I'm still, I'm quiet, I'm empty inside.
-My eyes are closed, my fan is off,<br>
+My eyes are shut, my fan is off,<br>
 there’s no voice, there’s no noise.<br>

 I see obscurity, and I see somebody in darkness.<br>